-With so many easy to access meditation techniques, it goes without saying that it may take time for a beginner to settle into a personal preference.
+With so many easy to access meditation techniques, it may take time for a beginner to settle into a personal preference.
 One technique that stands out from the rest is Transcendental Meditation (TM).
 What makes this popular and highly effective style of meditation unique is the simple yet powerful process.
 Although easy to learn, proper Transcendental Meditation requires the guidance and training of a certified teacher.

 What is Transcendental Meditation?

 When practicing TM , the meditator is believed to “transcend” the process of everyday thinking.
 This level of attainment is sometimes called “pure consciousness.”

 By closing the eyes and silently repeating a mantra provided by the teacher, Transcendental Meditation allows the mind to settle naturally in order to reach an enhanced state of awareness.
 Mantra refers to a powerful sound (with meaning or no meaning) or a group of specific syllables derived from Vedic tradition.